 5. Consider Winter Ghille Weight & Size

 For which winter ghillie size to pick, keep in mind that in winter temperatures drop.
-This means you need to wear heavier insulated clothing under the ghillie.
+This means you need to wear heavier insulated clothing under a complete ghillie.
 It’s best to choose a larger size than a form fitting smaller size.
 A large ghillie is roomier to accommodate insulated clothing and deliver better camouflage.

 6. Choose Quality Ghillie Construction: “Pay Now Save Later”

 Like anything else you get what you pay for and this rings true for winter ghillies.
 Pay attention to ghillie suppliers that use high quality construction methods.
 Such as durable double stitching, innovative thread weaving and breathable mesh materials.
 By cheaping out on your winter ghillie, you should expect party costume quality product.